benlamb95/premier-football/README.md

 * Site Goals:
     * To showcase my skills in HTML and CSS
-    * To provide users with an easy to understand and easy to navigate website
+    * To provide users with an easy to understand and navigate website

-    * To provide users with enough information to return to the website for projects and/or education
-    * To make the site easily accessible
+ ---
 ## User Stories